 As a provider of complementary services which do not take the place of medical or mental health care, I can help Pelvic Organ Prolapse patients with the following:

-• erotic hypnosis as an alternative or option to vaginal penetration for women who have pelvic pain or who undergo colpocleisis.
-And affectionate, “romantic” hypnosis to encourage bonding and intimacy;
+• Erotic hypnosis can be an alternative or option to vaginal penetration for women who have pelvic pain or who undergo colpocleisis.
+And affectionate, “romantic” hypnosis can encourage and renew bonding and intimacy;

-• hypnosis to ease pre-surgery “jitters” and to decrease blood at incisions sites, minimize infection, and promote healing;
+• Medical hypnosis can ease pre-surgery “jitters” and deliver suggestions to decrease blood at incisions sites, minimize infection, minimize side effects of anesthesia, and promote healing;

-• hypnosis to assist weight loss for those who may need to do this prior to surgery.
+• Hypnosis can assist weight loss for those who are asked to lose weight prior to surgery.